Over 70 Years Of Combined Experience

 These damages could easily amount to a significant sum in a product liability claim.
 If you or a loved one experienced such losses due to a defective consumer product, call our firm.
 It is essential to contact an experienced Orange County product liability injury lawyer as soon as possible to discuss your legal options.

-What to Expect From a Product Liability Lawsuit in CA
+What to Expect From a Product Liability Lawsuit in Orange County, California

 When a consumer sustains injuries from a defective product, it is very likely that other consumers who purchased the same product have sustained similar injuries or are at risk of such injuries.
 Product liability claims often transform into class-action lawsuits involving many plaintiffs with similar damages taking legal action against a single defendant.